sefailyasoz95/AdMobility/PRD.md

 User Data Protection: Ensure all user data, including payment information, is securely handled and stored.
 Payment Processing: Use a trusted third-party payment processor to handle payments securely.

-Type and database reference always will be schema.sql and types.d.ts files Supabase request always be done through the api routes. client side usage is forbidden
+Type and database reference always will be schema.sql and types.ts files Supabase request always be done through the api routes. client side usage is forbidden